Skip to main content

 (3) An advocate may assist an individual at any time during the resolution of complaints and appeals of adverse action process.

-(4) The county board shall make all reasonable efforts to ensure that information regarding resolution of complaints and appeals of adverse action, including all notices and responses made pursuant to this rule, is presented using language and in a format understandable to affected individuals and persons.
+(4) The county board shall make all reasonable efforts to ensure information regarding resolution of complaints and appeals of adverse action, including all notices and responses made pursuant to this rule, is presented using language and in a format understandable to affected individuals and persons.
 All notices and responses made pursuant to this rule shall include an explanation of the individual's or person's opportunity to file a complaint with or appeal to a higher authority, as applicable.

-(5) The time lines set forth in this rule may be extended if mutually agreed upon in writing by all parties involved.
+(5) The timelines set forth in this rule may be extended if mutually agreed upon in writing by all parties involved.

 (E) Requirements for county boards to provide information about the process for resolution of complaints and appeals of adverse action and to give notice of adverse action